 As I design all of my blog post designs on canva.com, that platform does not provide the option to convert or download images in WebP format.
 But in the future, it may come with an update.

-To convert images into WebP format, I used online image converting software.
+To convert images into WebP format, I used online image-converting software.
 But as of now, I am using the Litespeed cache plugin.
-It converts all the JPEG images to WebP images easily.
+It converts all JPEG images to WebP images easily.

 JPEG(Joint Photographic Experts Group)

 JPEG image format is the most common image people use across the globe.
-The format gives excellent picture quality in very small image sizes.
+The format gives excellent picture quality in petite image sizes.